marcociav/LeanSpectral/README.md

 # lean_spectral
-Lean Spectral Layer Design using a TensorFlow backend
+Lean Spectral Layer using a TensorFlow backend